 Can personal loans hurt your credit?

-While personal loans can help your credit score, they also can hurt your it if you’re not prepared to pay them off.
+While personal loans can help your credit score, they also can hurt your score if you’re not prepared to pay them off.
 Here are some risks you need to consider before applying for a personal loan:

 - Hard inquiry on your credit: Due to the hard credit check, you will likely see a short-term drop in your credit score when you formally apply for the loan.
 While this may not be detrimental to your long-term credit score, it could cause some harm to your credit if you apply for multiple loans in a short period of time.